macacanigra-pl/the-mnl-website/docs/user-guide/record.md

 # Record

-A record is a data structure that consists of a fixed number of inhabitants, called fields.
-Every field has an identifier and an expression.
-In contrast with a tuple, a record field name is defined by users, but a field name in a tuple is implicitly defined with an ordered number.
+A record is a data structure that comprises a fixed number of fields.
+Each field has an identifier and an associated expression.
+In contrast with a tuple, where the names of the fields are implicitly assigned based on their order, a record allows users to define the names of its fields.

 ## Constructor